souavds/souavds/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on [Thoughtworks](https://www.thoughtworks.com/) as a Software Developement Consultant
+- 🔭 I’m currently working on [Thoughtworks](https://www.thoughtworks.com/) as a Software Development Consultant
 - 🌱 I’m currently learning Go, Java and Software Architecture
 - 👯 I’m looking to collaborate on open-source projects envolving some kind of art
 - 👀 More about me on [my website](https://arthurvdiniz.me)